-A protégée of Sir Thomas Allen and a Samling Foundation scholar, Nelson made his debut with the BBC Symphony Orchestra under Jiří Bělohlávek in 2010, singing Brahms’ Requiem.
-He has performed at many prestigious concert venues including Wigmore Hall, Verbier Festival, Cadogan Hall, Royal Albert Hall, King’s Place, Snape Maltings, St John’s Smith Square and St Martin-in-the-Fields under conductors including Sir Neville Marriner, Sir Roger Norrington, David Parry, Thomas Zehetmair, Andris Nelsons and Paul McCreesh.
-Most recently he appeared with the Royal Philharmonic Orchestra at the Royal Festival Hall, Bergen Philharmonic Orchestra, the Utah Symphony Orchestra, Basel Chamber Orchestra, RTÉ Orchestra and the Orchestre de l’Opéra de Rouen.
-Last season he also appeared with the City of Birmingham Symphony Orchestra in their concert performances of Tristan und Isolde singing the roles of Melot and Steersman.
+A protégée of Sir Thomas Allen and a Samling Foundation scholar, Nelson made his debut with the BBC Symphony Orchestra under Jiří Bělohlávek in 2010 singing Brahms’s Requiem.
+He has performed at many prestigious concert venues including Wigmore Hall, Cadogan Hall, Royal Albert Hall, King’s Place, Snape Maltings, St John’s Smith Square and St Martin-in-the-Fields under conductors including Sir Neville Marriner, Sir Roger Norrington, David Parry, Thomas Zehetmair, Andris Nelsons and Paul McCreesh.
+Recent concert engagements include appearances with the Royal Philharmonic Orchestra, Bergen Philharmonic Orchestra, his US concert debut with the Utah Symphony Orchestra, Basel Chamber Orchestra, RTÉ Orchestra, the Orchestre de l’Opéra de Rouen and with the City of Birmingham Symphony Orchestra in concert performances of Tristan und Isolde singing the roles of Melot and Steuermann.

 Benedict Nelson is represented worldwide by Intermusica.